ubitech/arcadia-components/docs/index.md

 }
 ```

-> Include only one static main function.
+> NOTE: Include only one static main function.
 The main function is never called.

 Set `isNative` parameter to `true` within `@ArcadiaComponent` annotation like the following: